-- Do not wash food with bleach.
-COVID-19 is not passed on by eating food.
-The bleach could burn your mouth, throat or stomach.
+- Do not wash food with bleach or other cleaners or chemicals; this could burn your mouth, throat, or stomach.
+COVID-19 is not spread by eating food.

-- Read the product labels and follow the instructions.
+- Read product labels and follow the instructions.
 Do not mix different kinds of cleaners together.
-Follow any instructions for wearing gloves and eye protection such as goggles.
+Follow any instructions for wearing gloves and eye protection, such as goggles.

 - Click here for a list of Virginia Poison Control Centers.

 For additional information see Cleaning and Disinfecting Your Home